 D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
 4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 3 activities are clearly explained.
 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
-1 1 Total 1.
-3
+1 1 Total 1 3

-4.1: Great textbook resource (Personal Note: I have this book on my shelf).
-Reviewer recommends including additional resources such as keyboard shortcuts for InDesign - there are several good resources online that could be referenced in the syllabus.
-Have you considered OER for this course?
-There are some very good OER resources available, in addition.
-The Reding textbooks are terrific, a National standard.
-I have reviewed many courses who use this textbook; good choice.

-4.2: Yes, great resources and relate directly the activities being learned.

-4.4: Yes, recommend OER in addition.

-4.5: Good variety, excellent job applying different activities with different learning styles, very individualized.

-4.6: Optional materials are not part of this course.
+- 4.1: No textbook utilized; however supplemental information provided in the course. - 4.2: Yes, great resources and relate directly the activities being learned. - 4.3: Yes - 4.4: Yes, recommend OER in addition. - 4.5: Good variety, excellent job applying different activities with different learning styles, very individualized. - 4.6: Optional materials are not part of this course.

-E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
-3 N/A 5.2 Learning activities provide opportunities for interaction that support active learning.
-3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
-3 0 5.4 The requirements for learner interaction are clearly stated.
-2 0 Total 3
+E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or 3 3 competencies.
+5.2 Learning activities provide opportunities for interaction that support active learning.
+3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly 3 3 stated.
+5.4 The requirements for learner interaction are clearly stated.
+2 2 Total 1 1